FrancescoMosti/quant-finance/README.md

 # timeseries-models

-Repository of projects related to volatility modelling.
+Repository of projects related to time series modelling.